tienluongngoc/yolov5_triton_inference_server/README.md

 # YOLOV5 Triton Inferece Server Using Tensorrt

-First of all, I would like to thank [wang-xinyu](https://github.com/wang-xinyu/tensorrtx) and [ultralytics](https://github.com/ultralytics/yolov5).
-My repo was heavily based on both of two repoes.
+First of all, I would like to thank [wang-xinyu](https://github.com/wang-xinyu/tensorrtx), [isarsoft](https://github.com/isarsoft/yolov4-triton-tensorrt),  [ultralytics](https://github.com/ultralytics/yolov5).
+My repo was heavily based on both of these repositories.
 This repo implemented YOLOV5 based on Tensorrt engine and Triton Inference Server

 # How to run